b6d/lima/docs/fields.rst

     at least in a format accepted by the serializer of your target format).

     Also, don't try to override an existing instance method with a static method.
-Have a look at the source if in doubt (currently only :class:`lima.fields.Embed` implements :meth:`pack` as an instance method.
+Have a look at the source if in doubt (in lima itself, currently only :class:`lima.fields.Embed` and :class:`lima.fields.Reference`
+    implement :meth:`pack` as instance methods.

 .. _data_validation: